First Time User? Sign Up Now

 Despite warnings to women in lay publications that underarm deodorants and antiperspirants cause breast cancer, there is no evidence to support these concerns.
 A study based on interviews with 813 women who had breast cancer and 793 controls found no association between the risk of breast cancer and the use of antiperspirants, the use of deodorants, or the use of blade razors before these products were applied.
 In contrast, a study of 437 breast cancer survivors found that women who used antiperspirants/deodorants and shaved their underarms more frequently had cancer diagnosed at a significantly younger age.
-A possible explanation for this finding is that these women had an earlier menarche or higher levels of endogenous hormones, both known to be risk factors for breast cancer and to increase body hair.
+It is likely that this finding could be explained by differences in endogenous hormones rather than shaving and antiperspirant/deodorant use.
+Early menarche and increased body hair are both associated with increased levels of endogenous hormones, known to be risk factors for breast cancer.

 Two well-conducted meta-analyses of RCTs and RCTs plus observational studies found no evidence that statin use either increases or decreases the risk of breast cancer.